adamglenn/ur-web-community-test/content/page-guidelines/home-page.md

 ### Required Sections

 1. The **Hero block** fills the viewport with imagery and is meant to highlight a topical news story, academic program, initiative, profile.
 Should include a main call to action or button group or link list of your most important user actions.
+There are also variations that include a search, a featured YouTube video, or a form.

 ### Optional Sections